 According to figures prepared by the Turkish Statistical Institute (TÜİK – TurkStat), Turkey’s gross domestic product (GDP) fell by 1.5% in the second quarter of 2019 compared with the same period of the previous year.
 The on-going economic recession is likely to continue until at least the end of this year, and an overall contraction of between (0%) and (1%) is expected for the year as a whole.
 The result for the second quarter was generally welcomed by analysts as a decrease in the contraction of the economy and as a sign that the economy had passed the lowest point of the economic recession.

-TurkStat reported that the first quarter’s gross domestic product (GDP) at current prices was TL 1,024 billion (USD 174.6 billion).
+TurkStat reported that the second quarter’s gross domestic product (GDP) at current prices was TL 1,024 billion (USD 174.6 billion).
 On a sectoral basis, the construction sector contracted by 12.7%. the industrial sector contracted by 2.7%, and the services sector, encompassing the trade, transport, housing and food sectors contracted by 0.3%, whilst the agricultural sector increased by 3.4%.

 Investment fell by 22.8% in the quarter which reflects the severity of the ongoing economic recession.
 Domestic demand fell by 1.1% and it is the lack of domestic demand which is deterring new investment.
 The only areas holding up growth are exports and government expenditure.